flatheadmill/sympatico/diary.md

+## Thu Oct  7 03:13:20 CDT 2021

+Considering reads versus writes.
+Do they get placed into the same queue so that reads and writes occur in the order received?
+Doesn't seem like it would matter.
+As networked application the reads and writes are not guaranteed to arrive at the bucket instance in the order in which the network calls originated in the client instances out there in the universe.

+But, it does bring up another question.
+We are not performing the operations the moment they are written and we are not performing them synchronously.
+We are placing them in a log so if leadership changes after they are in the log and we only perform the operations if we are the leader then we have to include the leader in the logged message.
+We can't use a per-Distributor leadership flag because that flag can change after the entry is logged but before the write is performed.
+We have to check for leadership based on which participant was the leader when the write was recorded.

+The leadership flag is still necessary to determine if the Distributor should enqueue generated paxos messages, but that flag is set synchronously, that determination is made synchronously.
+This does not change.

+We still get the failed 404 responses if these do not return.

+Essentially, I'm not going to worry about ordering for the moment.
+Not until I write an application that depends upon it in some way.

 ## Thu Sep  9 13:52:22 CDT 2021

 Everyone running at once is too hard to fathom.
 I don't see how blocking all